DevCycleHQ/ios-client-sdk/README.md

 ## Installation

+** Note **: Versions `1.3.2` and below are deprecated due to changes to the `UserConfig` model that support new properties from the retrieved config.

 ### CocoaPods

 The SDK can be installed into your iOS project by adding the following to your cocoapod spec: